Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 You may also like to check our article about finding and renting an apartment in Japan for foreigners.

-With this information, are we ready to look at rent prices in Tokyo?
-Before doing this, we must look at how real estate listings in Japan work!
+With this information, are we ready to examine rent prices in Tokyo?
+Before doing so, we must examine how real estate listings in Japan work!

 How to Read Real Estate Listings in Japan